agentloopfyi/agentloopfyi.github.io/_pages/agentic-ai.markdown

 ✅ Logging, monitoring, LLMOps and deployment

-✅ Dive deep into evals
+✅ Dive deep into evals (Evaluation of how the agents are performing!) - LLM as judge is a popular technique.